 RESEARCH SCHOLARSHIP PROGRAMME

-Since its inception in 1993, the Research Scholarship Programme has hosted nearly 300 researchers from some 60 countries.
+Since its beginning in 1993, the Research Scholarship Programme has hosted over 300 researchers from some 60 countries.
 It is addressed to post-graduate law students, academics, government officials etc., with special attention given to applicants from developing and emerging countries.
 Between 15 and 20 scholarships are awarded each year for an average period of two months.

 The Programme is exclusively funded by extra-budgetary contributions.
 UNIDROIT therefore appeals to potential sponsors to support the Research Scholarships Programme.
 For further information see Information for donors.

-A scholarship (average duration: two months, minimum duration: six weeks, depending also on the special terms and conditions attached to each scholarship) may cover all or part of the cost of living in Rome for the designated period, but beneficiaries are in principle expected to cover their own travel expenses.
+A scholarship (average duration: two months, minimum duration: six weeks, depending also on the special terms and conditions attached to each scholarship) may cover all or part of the cost of living in Rome for the designated period, but beneficiaries are in principle expected to cover their own travel expenses and their medical insurance for the duration of their scholarship.

-Scholarships are awarded according to the following criteria, subject to any specific requirements on the part of donors:
+Scholarships are awarded to applicants with outstanding qualifications according to the following criteria, subject to any specific requirements on the part of donors:

 - the subject of the candidate’s research project, which must be related to uniform law / international private law (see details of the holdings of the UNIDROIT Library indicated in the Library's on-line catalogue).
-Priority is given to subjects that fit in with the Organisation’s Work Programme;
+Priority is given to the topics that correspond with the Organisation’s Work Programme;

 - the project’s potential for practical application in the beneficiary’s country of origin.
 Priority is given to projects relating to the drafting of national laws or those aiming at promoting the study, implementation or adoption of uniform law instruments;

-- a good working knowledge of English and/or French is indispensable (please attach a certificate of proficiency (i.e. TOEFL / DELF level)).
+- a good working knowledge of English and/or French is a prerequisite (please attach a certificate of proficiency (i.e. TOEFL / DELF level)).

 UNIDROIT Research Scholarship Programme: Regulations